 If you’re in the mood to take a blast into the past despite the weather, make it an adventure and ‘discover’ these underground hangouts.
 For instance, hidden underneath the iconic Modern Pastry Shop, one of the city’s famous North End Italian bakeries, is the Modern Underground Bar and Grill.
 Despite its location just beneath one of Boston’s eminent tourist destinations, many tourists and locals alike unwittingly pass by this charming underground spot!
 Check out our full list of ‘hidden’ speakeasies and find a new favorite spot.

 10. Ogle at fish at the New England Aquarium

 Escape the rain by spending a day exploring the New England Aquarium.
 A paradise for fish enthusiasts and the young at heart, the NEAQ is a perfect spot to spend an afternoon.
-Though you’ll need to reserve a time when you book your tickets, there’s no time limit for visits, meaning you can stare in awe for as long as you’d like.

 11. Jump on the charcuterie craze at Kured

 Need a pick-me-up on a rainy day?
 Try out a customized charcuterie board at Kured in Beacon Hill, where you can pick out your very own selections of meats and cheeses to take home.
 Better yet, they also offer local delivery to get your custom boards sent straight to your home in Boston, Brookline, Somerville, and Cambridge so you stay completely dry!

 Find Kured at 83 Charles St, Boston, MA 02114